The typical food in Spain is varied, extensive, and diverse, in addition to being extremely delicious.

 We call all regions that belong to the Mediterranean region the Mediterranean.
 Accordingly, Spanish cuisine is also a Mediterranean cuisine.
 Many ingredients that we associate with the Mediterranean, are used such as zucchini, tomatoes, or olives.

 With its fresh ingredients, Spanish cuisine is very popular.
-Tapas also allow to share food with loved ones and try many different dishes.
+Tapas also allows to share food with loved ones and try many different dishes.

 Admittedly, Spanish cuisine relies a lot on meat and seafood.
 But there are also some vegetarian alternatives like patatas bravas, tortilla de patata, gazpacho or pisto.